philcarter/COMP-109-Syllabus/evaluation.md

 ### Assignments
 Forty activities, each worth between 20 points, totaling 800 points.
-   *   4 SAM Training, 20 points each
+   *   4 SAM Training
-   *   12 Textbook Lessons, 20 points each
+   *   12 Textbook Lessons
-   *   12 Q&A activities, 20 points each
+   *   12 Q&A activities
-   *   12 SAM Projects, 20 points each
+   *   12 SAM Projects
 The bottom page of the syllabus provides a schedule for your assignments.
 The files for the tasks have specific deadlines.
 To get credit for the assignments, you must complete all of the work listed for that assignment.

 ### Extra Credit